‘Be very careful not to give the impression it is a recruitment drive’Neil Elliot (Guide for NKT teachers)

 The suggestion that we should be able to ‘take control of our thoughts and therefore our life’ is also misleading.
 If a person had actually succeeded in disconnecting their emotional reactions from their environment completely, so that nothing could affect them emotionally, even severe abuse, they would have to be highly dissociated.
 Whilst there is evidence that practicing more ‘positive’ thinking can have a positive impact on mood, there are many other factors that influence our mental health that need consideration.
 For example if a person is having a panic attack or a trauma reaction,

 they cannot simply ‘take control of their thoughts’ using the methods that the NKT recommend.
 They might need to exit an unsafe situation where possible, practice grounding techniques, deep breathing, self-soothing and seek social support to avoid developing post-traumatic stress.
 NKT advertising suggests that thoughts alone influence our emotions, whereas common sense suggests that physiological factors such as hormones, physical health, and even environmental factors including the weather can also affect our emotional state directly without triggering negative thoughts.
-See section 1.7. for more details on thought control through the application of ‘applying opponents’ to ‘delusions’.
+See page on ‘applying opponents’ to ‘delusions’ for more details.

 Failure to acknowledge or warn people about any possible adverse effect of their practices